-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Spectrum Youth & Family Services, Inc. and Subsidiary as of September 30, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Spectrum Youth & Family Services, Inc. and Subsidiary as of September 30, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.